The site offers testing by appointment only on Tuesdays, Thursdays and Saturdays. Up to 300 people can be tested each day.

-A permanent COVID-19 drive-thru testing site is coming to the Republic Bank Foundation YMCA building at 1720 West Broadway.
-Operated by Norton Healthcare, which has a medical practice in the same building, Norton Respiratory Illness Testing Center – West Broadway will serve individuals who would like to be tested for COVID-19 whether or not they have symptoms.
+A permanent COVID-19 drive-thru testing site is open at the Republic Bank Foundation YMCA building at 1720 W. Broadway.
+Operated by Norton Healthcare, which has a medical practice in the same building, Norton Respiratory Illness Testing Center – West Broadway serves individuals who would like to be tested for COVID-19 whether or not they have symptoms.
 Walk-up participants with an appointment also can be tested.
 A photo ID is required at the testing site.

-The site will open on Tuesday, Sept.
-1, with testing by appointment only on Tuesdays, Thursdays and Saturdays from 8 a.m. to noon and Thursdays from 3 to 7 p.m.
+The site offers testing by appointment on Tuesdays and Saturdays from 8 a.m. to noon and Thursdays from 3 to 7 p.m.
 Up to 300 people can be tested each day.
 Appointments are required and can be made at NortonHealthcare.com/RITC or by calling (502) 861-4611, option 1.

 “We want to provide more access to testing in this area of the community,” said Russell F. Cox, president and CEO, Norton Healthcare.
 “We have worked with the Louisville Urban League, St. Stephen Baptist Church and Western High School on testing events in the West End and felt an additional site would extend testing in a more permanent way.”

 Results are being returned in around three days.
 Test results will be available in MyNortonChart, a free online medical records portal.
 Individuals who test positive also will be contacted by phone.

 “Many people are concerned they may have COVID-19 or may have been exposed, and they want to know if they are at risk of passing the infection to others,” Russ said.
 “Giving more individuals access to testing in all parts of our community is an important step in stopping the spread of the virus.”

 Testing also is available during primary care and pediatric care provider office visits as well as at 16 area Norton Immediate Care Centers and eight Norton Prompt Care at Walgreens clinics.